swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 ### Sources

 1.  **Customer Interviews (Incoming and Churning)**
 2.  **Prospect Interviews** - Your prospects are probably speaking to multiple companies before fixing on one.
-They will have the most upto date information
+They will have the most up to date information
 3.  **Sales People Intel** - Your sales people are probably the first to hear of a new competitor.
 They are constantly interacting with prospects are often posed with questions about how your product stands against a competitor's.
 4.  **Social Media Monitoring**
 5.  **Discussions on forums like StackOverflow, Reddit, Quora** - Ideally you should also have an account on these forums where your customers/prospects hang out to be able to participate in the conversation, and if possible steer it favourably.